zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-update.md

 ## Conclusion

-The `BulkUpdate` method is very powerful.
+The `BulkUpdate` method from Entity Framework Extensions is very powerful.
 It allows you to customize how your entities are updated—like skipping certain properties or using a conditional formula—without sacrificing performance.
 In fact, it runs faster than regular EF Core updates as we saw in our benchmark.